Inflectra/rapise-documentation/docs/Manuals/kb.md

 We often get requests for ways to slow down the playback speed of Rapise so that the application under test (AUT) has time to respond.
 This article describes the different ways and provides suggestions as to when you should use each one.

-### <a onclick="return RegisterKbClick('KB268', 'How to automate Drag&Drop from Windows Explorer into Google Drive')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB268.aspx">KB268</a> How to automate Drag&Drop from Windows Explorer into Google Drive
+### <a onclick="return RegisterKbClick('KB268', 'How to automate Drag and Drop from Windows Explorer into Google Drive')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB268.aspx">KB268</a> How to automate Drag and Drop from Windows Explorer into Google Drive

 Modern technologies allow to drag&drop files into a browser window to upload them to a server.
 Such a feature works for example in Chrome browser in Google Drive and Photo applications.
 In this howto post we'll show how to automate drag&drop of files from Windows Explorer to Google Drive opened in Chrome.